KeyteqLabs/keymedia-extension/README.md

-# KeyMedia integration for eZ Publish
+# LEGACY KeyMedia integration for eZ Publish

+This branch contains legacy support for KeyMedia sites running Exceed 1.x versions It should normally never be used.

 ## Installation

 ### Dependencies

 _eZ on the Edge_ extension from [Github](https://github.com/KeyteqLabs/ezote)

 ### Checkout from github